Skip to content

 RNG (random number generator) table games let you play at your own pace without waiting for other players or dealers.

 Blackjack remains the most popular choice.
-With an optimal strategy, the house edge drops to around 0.5% which is one of the best odds in any casino game.
+With optimal strategy, the house edge drops to around 0.5%, which is one of the best odds in any casino game.

 Roulette comes in three main versions: